chenlx-um/neural-network-orchestration/README.md

 # Supplementary Materials/Online Appendix
 Please find supplementary materials for the paper (supp_file.pdf) in the above repository.
 It contains pseudocodes and proofs referred in the manuscript.

-# Code
+# Code/Environment of Edge Computing Systems
-Since the paper is in the peer-review process, we only provide part of the code.
+Since the paper is in the peer-review process, we only provide part of the code, the environment of edge computing systems.
 Full code will be released after the paper is accepted.